joeyqlim/good.sg/README.md

 * As a user, I want to be aware and spread awareness of good social etiquette in Singapore through making posts and viewing others' posts
 * As an administrator, I want to be able to view and edit the admin status of other users
 * As an administrator, I want to be able to edit, add and delete post categories
-* As an administrator, I want to be able to view a list of all registered
+* As an administrator, I want to be able to view a list of all registered users.

 ## Screenshots
 <img src="https://i.imgur.com/wYPwZFz.png" />